thangsauce/racoon-runner/README.md

 - **Day/Night Cycle:** The environment changes every 500 points, introducing different visuals and specialized obstacles (like fast motorcycles at night).
 - **High Score Tracking:** Your best score is automatically saved locally so you can always try to beat your record.
 - **Responsive & Full Screen:** The game dynamically scales to fill your browser window horizontally while maintaining its retro aesthetic.
+- **Mobile Support:** The game is playable on mobile devices with touch controls.

 ## Game Controls